-In the case of the Bankruptcy Act, a manager shall not be held responsible if he or she is able to prove that he or she has not undertaken any business risk that may be considered unreasonable in light of the debtor's financial position or he or she has taken all measures within reason that are to be expected from persons in such positions upon the occurrence of a situation that may lead to insolvency to prevent and mitigate the losses of creditors and to prompt the supreme body (the decision-making body) of the debtor economic operator to take action.
+In the case of the Bankruptcy Act, a manager shall not be held responsible if they can prove that, upon the occurrence of a situation carrying potential danger of insolvency, they did not undertake any business risk that may be considered unreasonable in light of the debtor's financial position, or they have taken all measures within reason that are to be expected from persons in such a position, so as to prevent and mitigate the losses of creditors, and they prompted the supreme body (decision-making body) of the debtor economic operator to take action.

-In the case of the Companies Act, an executive officer shall be relieved of liability if he or she is able to prove that the threat of insolvency occurred at a time other than its term in the executive office or for reasons other than his or her managerial actions, and he or she has taken all measures within reason that are to be expected from persons in such position, upon the occurrence of a situation carrying potential threat of insolvency to prevent and mitigate the losses of creditors and to prompt the supreme body (the decision-making body) of the debtor economic operator to take action.
+In the case of the Companies Act, an executive officer shall be relieved of liability if they can prove that the threat of insolvency occurred before or after their term in said executive office or for reasons other than its managerial actions, and they have taken all measures within reason that are to be expected from persons in such a position, so as to prevent and mitigate the losses of creditors, and they prompted the supreme body of the company to take action.